jhnbwrs/macportsGCCfixup/README.md

 ## Limitations/Caveats:

-1 - I did all of this using XCode 4.2.1 on 10.7.
+1. I did all of this using XCode 4.2.1 on 10.7.
 I tested it on 10.6 as well, but it probably won’t work on any earlier versions of OSX (I used Xcode 4.2 on 10.6 as well).
-2 - As earlier noted it only supports 32 bit and 64 bit intel.
+2. As earlier noted it only supports 32 bit and 64 bit intel.
 More work would be required to get anything else working, so no ARM and no PPC
-3 - It almost certainly won’t work with XCode 4.3 yet, but that is alright since I don’t think macports works with XCode 4.3 yet either.
+3. It almost certainly won’t work with XCode 4.3 yet, but that is alright since I don’t think macports works with XCode 4.3 yet either.
-4-- It MIGHT work with XCode 3.6.x.
+4. It MIGHT work with XCode 3.6.x.
 It would need to be tested.
-5- Any c++ binaries built using GCC 4.6 will have a dependency upon the c++ libs in /opt/local/lib.
+5. Any c++ binaries built using GCC 4.6 will have a dependency upon the c++ libs in /opt/local/lib.
 If you want to distribute something you have built this way you will either need to first install the macports GCC on the target machine, or distribute all of the c++ libraries in your distribution.

-As aFinal note: it should be easy to change version of GCC that all this works with by simple changing the version of GCC in the CMakeLists.txt.
+As aFinal note: it should be easy to change version of GCC that all this works with by simple changing the version of GCC in the `CMakeLists.txt`.
 I haven’t tested it yet, but if you want 4.7 you might give it a try.

 Get the code here:  https://github.com/jhnbwrs/macportsGCCfixup